ome/www.openmicroscopy.org/_posts/2016-03-21-windows-support.md

 For all these reasons, from version 5.3, we will not be able to support OMERO.server on Windows.
-Again, this is a build and testing issue, so if anyone out there would like to contribute their time, energy, expertise and cores to provide Windows support, we’d welcome them doing so.
-Instead, we will focus on ensuring we provide the best support we can for a range of unix-based systems, continuing the effort to make OMERO.server easier to install, maintain and manage.
+Again, this is a build and testing issue, so if anyone out there would like to contribute their time, energy, expertise and compute resources to provide Windows support, we’d welcome them doing so.
+Instead, we will
+focus on ensuring we provide the best support we can for a range of unix-based systems, continuing the effort to make OMERO.server easier to install, maintain and manage.